 2 bicycles available from owner.

 Lower rates for 2 persons.
+Car not essential as there is a good bus service.

 As well as this area having some of the most stunning far reaching views in all of Cyprus, Stroumbi's fertile soil and excellent climate means it is ideal for grape vines.
 It is one of the largest grape producers in Paphos, having the famous Sodap winery in the village, and many excellent smaller ones nearby (ask Tanja your Rep.).
 There are numerous ancient chapels here too.
 Famous for prehistoric findings and the Byzantine name of neighbouring Polemi, (found on ancient maps).
 Paphos Town, with its interesting mix of old and new, large selection of shops and daily market, is just 12km away.
 This well equipped Paphos stone house is ideal for couples, friends and small families and we have low rates for 2 adults.